 The City is in receipt of the attached Closing Disbursement Request, acknowledges the Closing Disbursement Request, and finds the Closing Disbursement Request to be in order.
-After reviewing the Closing Disbursement Request, the City approves the Closing Disbursement Request to the extent set forth below and authorizes and directs payment by Trustee in such amounts and from the accounts listed below, to the Developer or other person designated by the Developer herein.
+After reviewing the Closing Disbursement Request, the City approves the Closing Disbursement Request and authorizes and directs payment of such amounts by Trustee from the accounts listed below to the Developer or other person designated by the Developer.

-Closing Costs Amount to be Paid by Trustee from Cost of Issuance Account Amount to be paid by Trustee from Phase #1 Improvement Account \$ \$ \$
+Closing Costs Amount to be Paid by Trustee from Cost of Issuance Account Amount to be paid by Trustee from Phase #2 Major Improvement Account \$ \$